-This episode and post (don't miss the handy 'Booze breakdown' graphic below) is everything you need to get the lowdown on alcohol at your wedding… and beyond.
+This episode of the Bridechilla Podcast and post (don't miss the handy 'Booze breakdown' graphic below) is everything you need to get the lowdown on alcohol at your wedding… and beyond.
 My very clever guest is Jacqueline Strum founder of ThirstyNest, the world's first curated wine and spirits registry.

 Jacki shares her tips on how to order wine & spirits for a large crowd- a much-asked question in the wedding planning world.

 - How much to order and what type of alcohol should we serve?